 I endured grave torment and witnessed indescribable tragedy during my time in Iran.
 Throughout all this piano was always there; music never discriminated – I could manifest the deepest joy in the midst of my greatest suffering, telling my story and sharing my life using piano as my medium.
 At the age of twenty-four I moved to France where I continued to teach music sparingly.

 In 1988 my mother and I moved to Los Angeles.
 We both faced and overcame severe, life-threatening illness here.
 Throughout this too, piano was my constant companion.

 My musical education in America continued with Maria Sobolovsky - a Russian Piano Instructor whose artistic brilliance was matched only by her staunch criticisms.
-One of the most important life lesson I learned through studying with her, was how to persevere wholeheartedly no matter what.
-Subsequent to my time with Ms Sobolovsky, I became a student of Sheldon Steinberg – my most beloved teacher, not because of his tremendous talent, but because he taught me the importance of teaching with compassion.
+One of the most important life lesson that I learned through studying with her, was how to persevere wholeheartedly no matter what.
+Subsequent to my time with Ms. Sobolovsky, I became a student of Sheldon Steinberg – my most beloved teacher, not because of his tremendous talent, but because he taught me the importance of teaching with compassion.
 He became my true mentor in piano.

 Sheldon encouraged me to listen for the uniqueness of every student so that I could perceive the needs of each person and tailor my teaching style to nurture and benefit each one.
 Through his instruction, although strict and serious at times, I was able to truly experience the joy of playing piano and develop the confidence to help others do the same as well.

 I have steadily sought to use music to help others create joy in their own lives.
 My deepest wish is to eradicate war because I have seen the inhumanity and tragedy and destruction it causes.
 My greatest hope is to inspire and support youth through teaching piano and that their journey in learning piano also transforms their lives.
 I think music, like prayer, is hope.
 Above all I want to give youth hope.
 Everything starts with this.